eclipse-threadx/rtos-docs/rtos-docs/filex/chapter4.md

 > **Warning:** *Use caution truncating files that may also be simultaneously open for reading.
 Truncating a file also opened for reading can result in reading invalid data.*

-This service is designed for exFAT.
 The *size* parameter takes a 64-bit integer value, which allows the caller to operate beyond 4GB range.

 ### Input Parameters